Starfish-develop/Starfish/docs/overview.rst

 Installation
 ============

-The source code and installation instructions can be found at the Github repository for Starfish at https://github.com/iancze/Starfish but it should be easy enough to run
+The source code and installation instructions can be found at the `GitHub repository <https://github.com/iancze/Starfish>`_ for Starfish, but it should be easy enough to run

 .. code-block:: console